emmakamau/PhotoBooth/README.md

 If you find a bug or would like to request a new function, reach out to me via Email: emmaculatewkamau@gmail.com or on [LinkedIn](https://www.linkedin.com/in/emmaculate-k-987353104/)

-## Future Plans
-- Ensure a user can only vote once for a particular blog.
-- Display the owner of the blog.
-- Ability to delete blog posts that have been voted or commented on.
-- Save and display images from AWS S3 buckets
-- Ability to navigate to other users profiles if any.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)